ktaylor63/southeast/site/content/articles/sea-level-rise-threatens-cape-romain-national-wildlife-refuge.md

 ---
-title: 'Sea Level Rise Threatens Cape Romain National Wildlife Refuge'
+title: 'Sea level rise threatens Cape Romain National Wildlife Refuge'
 description: 'Cape Romain National Wildlife Refuge in South Carolina serves as a living laboratory for the U.S. Fish and Wildlife Service to study the impacts of rising sea levels on coastal wildlife and habitats.'
 tags:
     - 'South Carolina'